These Austin residents worry that explosions may be hate crimes

 Manley addressed the community at a town hall Thursday in East Austin, where two of the bombings occurred.
 The event was hosted by the Austin Justice Coalition, a grassroots organization that addresses criminal, economic and social justice.

 "We do feel targeted.
-Until it happens to somebody that is not a person of color I think that is going to remain the same," executive director Chas Moore said earlier Thursday.
+Until it happens to somebody that is not a person of color I think that is going to remain the same," Chas Moore, executive director of AJC, said earlier Thursday.

 Part of that feeling has to do with the victims' identities, he said.
-It also comes from a racial divide seldom acknowledged in a city known as a liberal beacon in a red state.
+It also comes from a rarely acknowledged racial divide in a city known as a liberal beacon in a red state.
 As more wealthy, college-educated professionals make the city their home, people of color are being pushed out of historically black neighborhoods such as East Austin.

 "Austin is a liberal city but it's liberal to a max," Moore said.
 "We still have black and brown people who have been pushed out of the east side."